Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Minimax rate of the excess risk of the empirical plug-in classifier

-The upper bound obtained for the worst excess risk of $\widehat{g}$ is of the same order as the rate established in \cite{denis2024nonparametric} in the setting where the diffusion coefficient $\sigma^*$ is assumed to be known and $\sigma^*=1$.
-Theorem~\ref{thm:Minimax-PlugIn} extends this result to the case of diffusion models with unknown diffusion coefficients.
-The establishment of the upper bound has required strong assumptions on both the drift and the diffusion coefficients that must be sufficiently regular, with the diffusion coefficients taking values in the interval $(0, 1]$.
-Theorem~\ref{thm:Minimax-PlugIn} also provides a lower bound for the worst excess risk of $\widehat{g}$, leading to a minimax convergence rate of order $N^{-\beta/(2\beta+1)}$ (up to an extra factor for the upper bound).
+\end{theo} The upper bound obtained under Assumption~\ref{ass:Reg}, \ref{ass:Ell} and \ref{ass:Restrict-Model} is of the same order as the rate established in \cite{denis2024nonparametric} in the context where the diffusion coefficient $\sigma^*$ is assumed to be known and $\sigma^*=1$.
+Theorem~\ref{thm:Minimax-PlugIn} extends this result to the case of unknown diffusion coefficients.
+The establishment of the upper bound has required strong assumptions on both drift and diffusion coefficients that must be sufficiently regular, with the diffusion coefficients taking values in the interval $(0, 1]$.
+Assuming that the drift coefficients are integrable on $\mathbb{R}$, the corresponding risk bound is slightly sharper than that derived in \cite{denis2024nonparametric}.
+If we restrict ourselves to compactly supported drift functions, the extra logarithmic factor disappears, and the resulting rate $N^{-\beta/(2\beta+1)}$ is optimal (see Theorem 3.3).

+Note that the upper bounds obtained for the worst excess risk of $\widehat{g}$ can be directly extended to the nonparametric procedure for multiclass classification of diffusion paths studied in \cite{denis2024nonparametric}.
+Moreover, when $\sigma^* = 1$, the optimal rate of order $N^{-\beta/(2\beta+1)}$ can be reached if the drift functions are estimated using the method proposed in \cite{comte2020nonparametric} based on the truncation of the dimension of the approximation spaces, and the study of the upper bound of the excess risk of $\widehat{g}$ follows the proof method used for the case of compactly supported drift coefficients (see Section~\ref{subsec:ProofTheorem3.2}).
+The next theorem provides a lower bound of the excess risk of the plug-in classifier showing that the rate of order $N^{-\beta/(2\beta+1)}$ is optimal. \begin{theo} Under Assumptions~\ref{ass:Reg}, \ref{ass:Ell} and \ref{ass:Novikov}, there exists a constant $c > 0$ such that

+\end{theo} Theorem~\ref{thm:Minimax-PlugIn2} provides a lower bound of the worst excess risk of the plug-in classifier $\widehat{g} = g_{\widehat{\mathbf{f}}}$, leading, particularly, to an optimal convergence rate of order $N^{-\beta/(2\beta+1)}$ for diffusion models whose drift coefficients belong to space $\Sigma_c(\beta, R)$ and satisfy Assumption~\ref{ass:Reg}.
 A similar result has been established in \cite{gadat2020optimal} in the context of binary classification of trajectories generated by Gaussian processes, solution of the following white noise diffusion model